(originally written in 2011)

 Which brings me to another point.
 Our local garbage and recycling service doesn’t take everything that’s recyclable.
-Fortunately, there’s a recycling depot nearby that takes almost everything…including cooking oil, athletic shoes, metals, CD cases, clamshell cases, plastic bags, etc. So once a month we make a trip to the recycler- it’s not out of the way- it’s across the street from one of our main shopping stops- and they are open on weekends!
+Recycling does take some extra steps.
+We also have a recycling depot nearby that takes almost everything…including cooking oil, athletic shoes, metals, etc. Plastic bags can be recycled at our local Fred Meyer grocery store.

 We recycle everything: